redhat-gpte-devopsautomation/cotd/README.md

 # Logging

-Whenever the user rates a list an entry is written to the php log.
+Whenever the user rates an item, an entry is written to the php log.
 These entries can be filtered and then used to test hypotheses regarding user engagement.
 An example entry is as follows: